matrix-cms-community/matrix-cms-community.github.io/index.md

 ### Workaround
 Non-DRY code.
 Instead of having your repeating code written out once in a function with only the different parts passed to it, you have to repeat every step.
 Not a big deal in the example above, but it becomes very messy if you want to retrieve data and manipulate it before returning it.

+## Git file bridge
+`Matrix <v6.8.x`
+The default branch in your repo must be named "master".
+Any other name (eg. "main") will mean you'll not be able to clone the repo into Matrix (either via HTTPS or SSH).
+[Issue in SquizMap.](https://squizmap.squiz.net/matrix/12552)

+### Workaround
+Change the default branch to "master" in your git repo.